blogmarketing/blogmarketing.github.io/_posts/2024-01-18-small-business-seo-guide.md

 ---
 layout: post
 title: A comprehensive SEO guide for small businesses
-description: In today's digital landscape, online visibility is crucial for business success.
-SEO, the process of improving your website's ranking in search engine results pages (SERPs), is essential for attracting more visitors and driving more leads.
+description: Online visibility is vital for success in the digital realm.
+Elevate your website's ranking with SEO to attract more visitors and drive leads.
 img: /assets/images/post/2024-01-18-small-business-seo-guide/small-business-seo-guide.jpg
 image: /assets/images/post/2024-01-18-small-business-seo-guide/small-business-seo-guide.jpg
 type: 'BlogPosting'